 As long as you are willing to continue acquiring knowledge in a certain area, you can choose it as your niche.

 Your niche should be an area you’re passionate about.

 Passion is what would move you to keep going even when there are roadblocks – because there would certainly be – as is characteristic of every lucrative venture.

-If you engage in a niche you’re not passionate about, chances are you would quit at the first sight of a challenge.
+If you engage in a niche you’re not passionate about, chances are you will quit at the first sight of a challenge.

 Though essential, whatever amount of knowledge, skills, and experience you currently have should not necessarily be the only basis for choosing your blog’s niche.

-Your passion and interest for a niche should move you to jump-start and figure out the rest!
+Your passion and interest in a niche should move you to jump-start and figure out the rest!

 Let’s take a look at some of the niches proven to be profitable.